glbala87/ELLA_tool/README.md

 Test suites are designed to be run under Docker.
 There are two runner-scripts available:

-- `test-ci.sh`: should be run without any other genap environments running in Docker.
+- **`bin/test-ci`**: should be run without any other genap environments running in Docker.
 It will spawn a new environment, run all tests, and exit.
-- `test-local.sh`: should be run when genap has already been started (through `docker-compose up`).
+- **`bin/test-local`**: should be run when genap has already been started (through `bin/dev`).
 It will simply run tests inside the existing environment - by default it only runs the non-API tests.

-All helper-scripts now live in `exe`, so as additional test scripts are needed/created, they should go into `exe` and be run from the main two runners.
+All helper-scripts now live in `bin/helpers`, so as additional test scripts are needed/created, they should go into `bin` and be run from the main two runners.

 ## Production

 #### gunicorn + nginx

-To start a production instance you can use `docker-compose -f docker-compose-production.yml up`.
+To start a production instance you can use **`bin/production`**.

 This will start a postgresql database instance and link it to the genap container - which you probably don't want - so you can set the location of your postgresql database in the above YAML file (there's a commented line).

 - Logs will be placed in the genap directory, these should be changed to suit the production environment
 - nginx and gunicorn will communicate using a unix socket
-- Compose automatically calls `./exe/production.sh` - see that file for other production setup details
+- Compose automatically calls `bin/helpers/start-wsgi` - see that file for other production setup details

 #### CloudFoundry / Medicloud